TAbdiukov/CISSP-mnemonics/README.md

 * Read questions multiple times, to decipher what is being asked.
 * If an issue affects both confidentiality and integrity – then it mainly affects confidentiality.
 * If an issue affects Least Privilege and Separation of Duties – then it mainly affects Separation of Duties.
-* Think like a technical manager – not a senior technie.
+* Think like a technical manager – not a senior techie.
 * Order of criticality: Humans > Laws&Regulations > Company > Computer hardware
 * External opinion about security is always more objective than internal.
 * End game matters.
 Yes, you have an 'amazing' trick to keep your organization secure.
 Will it still function as expected in 5-10 years?